 For growers the EMAR Chaff Deck is another tool in their tools box for tackling weeds.
 As Robert said, “..with the chaff deck installed there is nothing else for the operator to do other than keep an eye on the header height, the harvester cuts at a height of 100–125 mm, or lower if necessary, to put as much biomass (chaff) through the harvester (combine) and onto the chaff deck as possible.
 The chaff component containing a high percentage (95%) of the weed seeds present at harvest is delivered directly onto tramlines (behind he wheels) while the rest of the material (straw) is chopped and spread by the spreaders.”

 While for their 9,700ha of cropping at Dolany Farm their environment enables them to allow the chaff in the tramlines to composts the weed seeds resulting in minimal weed seed germination, for other growers they are changing and concentrating their summer spray program to maximise the benefit.
 Its very much a farm by farm decision.

 New South Wales Grower Warwick and Di Holding have chosen to alter their program to achieve additional benefit by spraying the tramlines where the weed seed are concentrated (Chaff deck to weed lining – spraying 8% of the paddock).
 Chris Preston, University of Adelaide associate professor, has said treating weed seed in a narrow tram line with a shrouded or shielded spray unit, was a much more cost effective way to tackle weed seed rather than spraying an entire paddock.
 “If (the weed) does germinate then they can just drive over and put a (shrouded sprayer) down and kill it all … and only applying herbicide to 5 per cent of your farm, so you are saving a fair bit of money,” he said.

-Primary Sales Australia visit website: www.primarysales.com.au.
+Visit Primary Sales Australia website for further contact details: www.primarysales.com.au.